Portrait de Aristide Baratin

 Stefan Mihalas

 In theoretical neuroscience, recent work leverages deep learning tools to explore how some network attributes critically influence its learn… (voir plus)ing dynamics.
 Notably, initial weight distributions with small (resp. large) variance may yield a rich (resp. lazy) regime, where significant (resp. minor) changes to network states and representation are observed over the course of learning.
-However, in biology, neural circuit connectivity generally has a low-rank structure and therefore differs markedly from the random initializations generally used for these studies.
-As such, here we investigate how the structure of the initial weights — in particular their effective rank — influences the network learning regime.
+However, in biology, neural circuit connectivity could exhibit a low-rank structure and therefore differs markedly from the random initializations generally used for these studies.
+As such, here we investigate how the structure of the initial weights -- in particular their effective rank -- influences the network learning regime.
 Through both empirical and theoretical analyses, we discover that high-rank initializations typically yield smaller network changes indicative of lazier learning, a finding we also confirm with experimentally-driven initial connectivity in recurrent neural networks.
 Conversely, low-rank initialization biases learning towards richer learning.
 Importantly, however, as an exception to this rule, we find lazier learning can still occur with a low-rank initialization that aligns with task and data statistics.
 Our research highlights the pivotal role of initial weight structures in shaping learning regimes, with implications for metabolic costs of plasticity and risks of catastrophic forgetting.

 CrossSplit: Mitigating Label Noise Memorization through Data Splitting

 We approach the problem of improving robustness of deep learning algorithms in the presence of label noise.
-Building upon existing label cor… (voir plus)rection and co-teaching methods, we propose a novel training procedure to mitigate the memorization of noisy labels, called CrossSplit, which uses a pair of neural networks trained on two disjoint parts of the labeled dataset.
+Building upon existing label cor… (voir plus)rection and co-teaching methods, we propose a novel training procedure to mitigate the memorization of noisy labels, called CrossSplit, which uses a pair of neural networks trained on two disjoint parts of the labelled dataset.
 CrossSplit combines two main ingredients: (i) Cross-split label correction.
 The idea is that, since the model trained on one part of the data cannot memorize example-label pairs from the other part, the training labels presented to each network can be smoothly adjusted by using the predictions of its peer network; (ii) Cross-split semi-supervised training.
 A network trained on one part of the data also uses the unlabeled inputs of the other part.
 Extensive experiments on CIFAR-10, CIFAR-100, Tiny-ImageNet and mini-WebVision datasets demonstrate that our method can outperform the current state-of-the-art in a wide range of noise ratios.
-The project page is at https://rlawlgul.github.io/.

 Expressiveness and Learnability: A Unifying View for Evaluating Self-Supervised Learning